Coco-Jiachen-Yu/Datathon/README.md

 ## Results

 ### 1. Trend Overview
-There was a general observation on how emplyment and COVID new cases change over the time in the United States.
-There was an initial dip in employment rates during COVID onset in the United States
+There was an initial dip in employment rates during COVID onset in the United States, and a gradual decrease as time proceeds.
 <img src="https://github.com/JunoWuu/Datathon/blob/master/time_series.png">

 ### 2. Time Series Analysis